… or weird stuff continues to continue 😉

 3D printed GOTEK chassis for Amiga

-I’ve found a very nice STL file for internal GOTEK mount inside Amiga 500.
+I’ve found a very nice STL file for the internal GOTEK mount inside Amiga 500.
 Below you can see how it looks after printing.

 My current 3D printer – ANYCUBIC I3 MEGA